Shreya3145/Hotel-Booking-System/README.md

 ## Usage
 1. Accessing the Website: The website is still under construction.
 Once completed, it will be accessible through a web browser.
 2. Making Reservations: Users can navigate through the website to select their desired dates, room types, and other preferences to make a reservation.
+3. This is connected to firebase and all the data are stored in realtime database.
-3. Backend Operations: The backend functionality for reservation confirmation and database management will be implemented in future updates.
+4. Backend Operations: The backend functionality for reservation confirmation will be implemented in future updates.

 ## Development
 This project is built using HTML, CSS, and JavaScript technologies.